seanpmaxwell/Trool/README.md

 must specify at least 1 condition and 1 action. <br>

 Specifying Condition and Action columns must be done by putting `'Condition'` or `'Action'`, at the top of each column.
-These are case sensitive so make sure to capitalize the values.<br>
+These are case sensitive so make sure to capitalize the values.<br> All conditions must come before all actions and you cannot have anything other than `'Condition'` or `'Action'` at the top of your table columns.

 The condition must be a statement which evaluates to `true` or `false`.
 The left side of the statement must be a method or getter on the fact's instance-object and the right side must be `$param`.
 The operator